gincoat/gincoat.github.io/docs/jwt.md

 ```

-### Generate JWT Refresh Token
+### Generate JWT refresh token
-here is how you can generate a `jwt refresh` token defined in a handler function with the name `JwtTokenCreateRefresh`
+Here is how you can generate a `jwt refresh` token defined in a handler function with the name `JwtTokenCreateRefresh`
 ```go
 func JwtTokenCreateRefresh(c *gin.Context) {
 	jwt := c.MustGet(core.JWT).(*jwtloader.JwtLoader)